-During the nine months ended June 30, 2024, we recognized impairment of our definite lived intangible assets of \$1.3 million at our Material and Substrate segment.
+During the quarter ended December 31, 2023, we recognized impairment of our definite lived intangible assets of \$1.3 million at our Material and Substrate Semiconductor Fabrication Solutions segment.
 As stated above, \$0.8 million of this impairment was recorded in cost of goods sold, and the remainder was recorded within operating expenses in the Condensed Consolidated Statement of Operations.
+See Note 6 for a description of the facts and circumstances leading to the intangible asset impairments.